-TOPEKA -- Supporters said Wednesday a proposed change in the Kansas Constitution regarding education is necessary to curb court rulings that infringe on the Legislature's authority to appropriate money.
+TOPEKA, Kan.
+(AP) -- Supporters said Wednesday that a proposed change in the Kansas Constitution regarding education is necessary to curb court rulings that infringe on the Legislature's authority to appropriate money.

 Legislators are considering the change in response to a recent Shawnee County District Court ruling ordering the state to increase school spending by at least $440 million.
 The state has asked the Kansas Supreme Court to stay the Jan.
 11 ruling and is seeking mediation with the plaintiffs' attorneys to discuss a settlement.

-Supporters told the Senate Judiciary Committee the judicial branch has the authority to decide whether legislative policies are constitutional.
-But they said the courts overstep their boundaries when they require increased state spending on education.
+Supporters told the Senate Judiciary Committee that the judicial branch has the authority to decide whether legislative policies are constitutional.
+But they say the courts overstep their boundaries when they require increased state spending on education.

 Senate Education Committee Chairman Steve Abrams said legislators and the governor have the authority to set education policy and funding levels.
 While the American tradition of judicial review has been an accepted practice since 1803, courts cannot set policy but rather decide if a law is constitutional.

 "The people of this state must have the authority to remind the judiciary that their power is also limited and that the Kansas Constitution gives authority for appropriation and policy development to the Legislature and the Legislature alone," said Abrams, an Arkansas City Republican and former chairman of the State Board of Education.